chef-cookbooks/dmg/README.md

 * `type` - type of package, "app", "mpkg", or "pkg".
 Default is "app".
 When using "mpkg" or "pkg", the destination must be /Applications.
 * `volumes_dir` - Directory under /Volumes where the dmg is mounted.
 Not all dmgs are mounted into a /Volumes location matching the name of the dmg.
 If not specified, this will use the name attribute.
 * `dmg_name` - Specify the name of the dmg if it is not the same as `app`, or if the name has spaces.
+* `package_id` - Package ID of the package being installed.
+This is the identifier for the package reported by pkgutil.
+This attribute is only used if you specified a `type` of "mpkg" or "pkg"

 Usage Examples
 ==============